Low White Blood Cells & Heart Disease

 New Research on Low White Blood Cell Count

 It is refreshing when mainstream medicine starts to catch up with integrative and preventive medicine practices.
 If you listen to CBC Radio you may have recently heard about how an incidental finding of low white blood cells can actually be a cause for concern: a lowered immune system can increase your risk of all-cause death.

-When was your last physical Exam and basic blood work up?
-If you have ever noticed lower white blood cells or low lymphocytes on your blood test, this would be cause for further screening.
-If you have a family history of heart disease but otherwise feel healthy you might consider regular check-ups as a means for prevention.
+When was your last physical exam and basic blood workup?
+If you have ever noticed low white blood cells or low lymphocytes on your blood test, this could be cause for further screening.
+If you have a family history of heart disease but otherwise feel healthy, you might consider regular check-ups as a means for prevention.

 Beyond Basic Blood Work

 If you are over the age of 40 and have one or more risk factors for coronary heart disease, consider the Cardiac Puls test.
 While this test is available in our local downtown Kelowna Valley Labs, many family doctors are unaware of its screening benefits and current research.